naddym/nifi-course-abm/templates/pushing-records-to-database/setup/README.md

 # Setting Up PostgreSQL docker on your machine

-In order to try `INSERT` and `UPSERT` operations enlisted above, you need to have database up and running.
-I have demonstrated the example by spinning up a docker image of postgresql.
-You can replicate that or install alternative way which ever feels the best.
-If you have chosen alternative way, please ignore below setup
+This guide will take you through the process of trying out the `INSERT` and `UPSERT` operations mentioned above.
+To do this, you'll need to have a database running.
+I've provided an example using a PostgreSQL database running in a Docker container, but you can use any setup that works for you.
+If you choose to use an alternative setup, simply disregard the instructions for setting up the Docker container.

 ## Prerequisites
 * Install [Docker](https://www.docker.com/)